steniopereira/trumpwatch/README.md

 # trumpwatch
-App consolidates news headlines referencing Donald Trump from multiple websites
+App consolidates news headlines referencing Donald Trump from the New York Times.